Xenophobia: United States

 In a 2010 report, a network of more than 300 US-based civil rights and human rights organizations stated that "Discrimination permeates all aspects of life in the United States, and it extends to all communities of color."
-Discrimination against racial, ethnic, and religious minorities is widely acknowledged, especially in the case of African Americans and African Diasporic peoples in the United States, as well as other ethnic groups.
+Discrimination against racial, ethnic, and religious minorities is widely acknowledged, especially in the case of African Americans, diaspora Africans, and other ethnic minorities, in the United States.

 Members of every major American ethnic and religious minority group have perceived discrimination in their dealings with members of other minority racial and religious groups.
 Philosopher Cornel West has argued that "racism is an integral element within the very fabric of American culture and society.
 It is embedded in the country's first collective definition, enunciated in its subsequent laws, and imbued in its dominant way of life."

 A 2019 survey by the Pew Research Center suggested that 76% of black and Asian respondents had experienced some form of discrimination, at least from time to time.
 Studies which have been conducted by the PNAS and Nature have found that during traffic stops, officers spoke to black men in a less respectful tone than they spoke to white men and those same studies have also found that black drivers are more likely to be pulled over and searched by police than white drivers.
 Black people are also reportedly overrepresented as criminals in the media.
 In 2020 the COVID-19 epidemic was often blamed on China, leading to attacks on Chinese Americans.
 This represents a continuation of xenophobic attacks on Chinese Americans for 150 years.